sanarm123/Datarynx/README.md

 IDE: Visual Studio 2019

-XAMARIN.FORMS Version 5.0.0.2012 Nuget Package has been used for forms.
+XAMARIN.FORMS Version 5.0.0.2012 Nuget Package has been used for forms and AppShell Feature has been used for FlyoutMenu.

 To Run UI Test